AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/contexthub-api.md

 ---
-title: Referência da API Javascript do ContextHub
+title: Referência da API JavaScript do ContextHub
-seo-title: ContextHub Javascript API Reference
+seo-title: ContextHub JavaScript API Reference
-description: A API Javascript do ContextHub estará disponível para seus scripts quando o componente ContextHub for adicionado à página
+description: A API JavaScript do ContextHub estará disponível para seus scripts quando o componente ContextHub for adicionado à página
-seo-description: The ContextHub Javascript API is available to your scripts when the ContextHub component has been added to the page
+seo-description: The ContextHub JavaScript API is available to your scripts when the ContextHub component has been added to the page
 uuid: 296d6c8e-517f-4837-9e86-ae571ea8aa17
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES